Fidget-Spinner/Fidget-Spinner.github.io/posts/jit-reflections.md

 ## Bad: Inaccurate coverage

-The initial coverage of the JIT got the numbers wrong.
+The initial media coverage of the JIT got the numbers wrong by misinterpreting our results.
 There was this number of "2-9%" faster than the interpreter being spread around.
 I think the first major blog post that covered this was
 [this one](https://tonybaloney.github.io/posts/python-gets-a-jit.html#is-it-faster).
 Note that I'm friends with the